Anglo-Italian League Cup: History

 The Football League Cup was changed in 1967 so the winner would be awarded a place in the Inter-Cities Fairs Cup.
-But UEFA did not allow third-tier teams to compete in the Inter-Cities Fairs Cup at that time.
+But the Inter-Cities Fairs Cup competition rules did not allow third-tier teams to compete at that time.
 When Queens Park Rangers won the 1967 League Cup final they were in the Third Division, as were Swindon Town when they won the 1969 League Cup.

 The Anglo-Italian League Cup was organised as a way of compensating Swindon for the ruling that prevented them competing in the Inter-Cities Fairs Cup in 1969.
 A two-legged match was organised with that year's Coppa Italia champions A.S.
 Roma.
 The first-leg was held at the Stadio Olimpico, with Roma winning 2–1, but that deficit was overturned in the return leg at the County Ground, Swindon where Swindon won 4–0 making them champions with a 5–2 aggregate.

 In 1970, Coppa Italia winners Bologna defeated League Cup winners Manchester City with a 3–2 win on aggregate.
 The 1971 competition was the last for a few years and League Cup winners Tottenham Hotspur defeated Coppa Italia winners Torino 3–0 on aggregate.

 It was briefly reinstated in 1975 (winners Fiorentina), this time between the FA Cup and Coppa Italia winners, but only lasted two seasons before being finally scrapped in 1976 (winners Napoli).